 A regular check-up for your furnace isn’t always top of mind or convenient.
-However, as we approach the less-popular winter months, now is the best time to make sure your furnace is ready to provide you maximum comfort throughout the season.
+However, as we approach the less-popular winter months, now is the ideal time to guarantee your furnace is ready to provide you maximum comfort throughout the cold season.

 .
-Just like any mechanical equipment, the working life of a furnace will be extended with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
-Plus, regular cleanings can help pinpoint going concerns before they become big problems and you end up paying emergency rates on a cold winter night.
-Plus, because furnaces burn fuel to provide the heat, it’s important to inspect all the various pieces to ensure there aren’t any ruptures or leaks that could impact the safety of your household.
+Just like any mechanical equipment, the working life of a furnace will be extended with preventive maintenance, by ensuring that all the elements of the unit are working efficiently.
+In addition, regular cleanings can help pinpoint going concerns before they become big problems and you end up paying emergency rates on a cold winter night.
+Additionally, because furnaces burn fuel to provide the heat, it’s important to inspect all the various components to ensure there aren’t any cracks or leaks that could impact the safety of your household.
 Taking the time to schedule a tune-up, even when it’s not making that odd rattling noise you’ve been ignoring, will save you time, stress, and money throughout the heating season.

 Is it true my warranty is voided if I don’t get my furnace serviced?

-Most manufacturers’ warranties necessitate routine equipment maintenance to keep valid, so skipping your tune-ups can sometimes result in losing your heating system warranty, which can be major money if your equipment does ever stop working in the middle of winter.
-Be sure to get all you can from your warranty by making sure it stays valid as long as possible with yearly furnace system tune-ups from Service Experts.
+Most manufacturers’ warranties necessitate routine system maintenance to keep valid, so neglecting your tune-ups can sometimes result in losing your heating system warranty, which can be major money if your equipment does ever stop working in the middle of a cold snap.
+Make sure you get all you can from your warranty by making sure it stays valid as long as possible with annual furnace system tune-ups from Service Experts.

 What can I do to troubleshoot my furnace before calling a tech for service?